I have dementia, I can’t tell you who I am but MyLiferaft can!

 Tell others what you like/don’t like.
 What makes you happy/upset

-Memory not so good have someone help set up reminders.
+If your memory isn’t so good set up reminders.
 You and others benefit knowing what needs doing when.

 Create an emergency card, a hospital passport.
+So others know and understand your needs better.
 Carry out a personal fire risk assessment.

 Keep a daily journal.
 Add in photos.
 Share with family and friends.